BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/README.md

 ##Do You Need Help?
 The system methodology has been described in our paper [1].
-But, if you have any question or suggestion, please feel free to contact me by my email vahid [dot] soleimani [at] bristol [dot] ac [uk].
+But, if you have any question or suggestion, please feel free to contact me by email: vahid [dot] soleimani [at] bristol [dot] ac [uk]

 ##Published Paper